jm1021/leuck_reunion/food.md

 ### SATURDAY - Head Chef Lisa
 ### Breakfast (8-9:30am)
 > Pancakes and fix your own waffles with all the toppings: fruit, whipped topping, syrup.
-Any leftover breakfast items will also be available.
+We will also serve any leftover breakfast items still available.
 ### Lunch (11:30 pm)
 > LEFTOVERS - lets clean out the fridge and share between families for their trip homeward.